-- who completes it? - documentation easier?
+- 1. When is documentation done here and who completes it? - 2.
+What could be done to make documentation easier?

 Say, "To help ensure we document the good care we are giving, after this training your practice coordinator will review a sample of client records and share what she or he finds.
 This will help us know that we are making our documentation as complete as possible."